Request Postponement or Disqualification

 Requests to Be Disqualified or Excused

-Requests to be excused must be submitted in writing and are subject to review.
-Disqualifications or excuses from jury duty must adhere to strict guidelines as allowed by law and may be submitted by completing the disqualification or excusal section of the questionnaire.
-Please be specific and attach verification where needed.
+Requests to be excused must be submitted online and are subject to review.
+Disqualifications or excuses from jury duty must adhere to strict guidelines as allowed by law and may be submitted by completing the disqualification or excusal section of the online Juror Questionnaire.
+Please provide verification where needed.
 You will only be notified if your request is denied.

 If you are under the age of 70, you must provide the court with a letter from your physician, on the physician’s letterhead, that states you are to be excused from jury service.
 If the excusal is to be permanent, the letter must state that specifically.
 Any letters received that do NOT specifically state the excusal is to be permanent will be deemed a temporary excusal and you will be excused for one year.

-If you are age 70 or over, and are unable to serve as a juror, you may select that option on your questionnaire and submit your questionnaire to court.
+If you are age 70 or over, and are unable to serve as a juror, you may select that option on the online Juror Questionnaire.
+No additional verification will be required.

 CARE PROVIDER EXCUSE: